-Describe steps that are taken to ensure compliance with institutional immunization requirements by residents, faculty members and staff against infectious diseases prior to contact with patients.
+Describe steps that are taken to encourage immunization of residents, faculty members, and staff against infectious diseases prior to contact with patients.

 5.2.4 The program should develop (or adopt provincial policies if applicable) and implement policies and procedures related to individuals who have bloodborne infectious disease(s).